-Motor skills are using muscles to perform actions.
+Motor skills development simply means using muscles to perform actions.
 There are two types of motor skills development that you need to be concerned with, especially for younger children like toddlers, preschoolers, and kindergarten: gross motor skills and fine motor skills.

 Developing motor skills helps children also development their cognitive skills, helps kids control their bodies, and also helps them perform everyday life functions.

 So, while it’s nice to focus on the cognitive development of your younger kids, you definitely want to incorporate motor skills into your daily learning.

 How do you do it?

 Gross motor skills activities are easy!